sav-che/TL-2/Authors/Cejp, Karel {std. Cejp} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 5](https://www.biodiversitylibrary.org/item/103860#page/15/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 5](https://www.biodiversitylibrary.org/page/33265682) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cejp, Karel {std.
 Cejp}|first entry]] for this author

 ### Author

 \* Cejp, Karel (1900-1979), Czech mycologist and botanical bibliographer, born at Rokycany, W. Bohemia, educated at the main school of Rokycany, enrolled 1919 at the Science Faculty of the Charles University, Prague, Dr. phil.
-1923, assistant to J. Velenovský, docent at this faculty 1933, appointed associate professor 1947, subsequently full professor and emeritus professor of cryptogamic botany at the Charles University. (*Cejp*).
+1923, assistant to J. Velenovský, docent at this faculty 1933, appointed associate professor 1947, subsequently full professor and emeritus professor of cryptogamic botany at the Charles University.
+**Abbreviated name**: *Cejp*

 #### Herbarium and types